To content

-Your cart is empty
+Your shopping cart is empty

-FIRST SAND, THEN PAINTING
+FIRST SAND, THEN PAINT

-HOW MUCH SHOULD YOU SAND BEFORE PAINTING?
+HOW MUCH DO YOU NEED TO SAND BEFORE PAINTING?

 SANDPAPER AND SANDING SPONGES